agmv/homebridge-philipsairplus-platform/README.md

 - CX5120/11

 # Supported clients

 This plugin has been verified to work with the following apps/systems:

 - iOS > 13
 - Apple Home
-- All 3rd party apps like Elgato Eve etc
 - Homebridge >= v1.3.0
 - Node >= 14

-# TODO

 # Contributing